PatrickMarinich/Mario-Kart-Stats-Project/README.md

 * Different seasonal leaderboards to show who is on top!
 * A Player Profile which can be generated and emailed directally to a specified player given their email address.
 * These profiles include all of a players seasonal stats and all time stats along with all of the leaderboards that this software can produce.
 It is like a snapshot of that player's stats
+* Includes Custom statical metrics that I have created to help show our comparative skill levels
+* Player awards are voted on by us at the end of a season, and they can be added to the player profiles!